Timon of Phlius

 But there were philosophical as well as literary reasons for this choice, and this takes us into the question of the outlook projected by the poem.
 In one of the two surviving fragments concerned with Xenophanes, he is referred to as hupatuphos, ‘partly free from tuphos.’
 Pyrrho is the only one who managed to be entirely ‘free from tuphos’ (atuphos); but in the highly critical context of the Silloi, the epithet hupatuphos already raises Xenophanes above almost all the other philosophers who appear in the poem.
 The specific point for which Timon singles him out for this qualified praise is that he was a “mocker of Homeric deception.”
 This clearly refers to Xenophanes’ criticism of Homer’s (and Hesiod’s) anthropomorphic depiction of the gods (in which, among other typically human faults, they engage in deception—Timon’s coinage ‘of Homeric deception’ (Homêrapatês) may very well be a reflection of this point).
 This is not to say, however, that Timon wholly approves of Xenophanes’ theological stance.
 For Xenophanes’ positive view, according to which there is one unchanging god, appears to be a target for criticism in the same fragment (which is why he qualifies only as partly free from tuphos).
 In fact, it looks as if Timon is suspicious of theological pronouncements of any kind.
 For in another fragment Timon (very unusually among ancient commentators) praises Protagoras for his agnostic attitude towards the gods.
 This is understandable given the general framework supplied by Pyrrho; however precisely Pyrrho’s thought is interpreted, he clearly rejected physical speculation—and it was under that heading that speculation about the gods was taken, in the Hellenistic period, to belong.

 In another fragment Xenophanes is represented as regretting his failure to ‘look both ways’ (to be amphoterobleptos), and so embracing an ill-considered monism.
 (This interpretation of Xenophanes, which assimilates him to the Eleatics, is highly disputable given the surviving fragments, but was common in the ancient world.)
 The ability to ‘look both ways’ is therefore presented as a positive characteristic, and this is echoed in two other fragments.
 Zeno of Elea is described as ‘double-tongued’ (amphoteroglôssos)—presumably on the basis of his paradoxes arguing for two opposite conclusions—and Democritus is described as ‘two-minded’ (amphinoon); the contexts make clear that these, too, are intended as positive appellations.
 Timon is eager, then, to reject any fixed or one-sided view of reality.
-Again, the precise interpretation of this attitude will depend in part on one's conception of Pyrrho's philosophy; but the link with a Pyrrhonist outlook is, at a general level, not hard to see.
+Again, the precise interpretation of this attitude will depend in part on one’s conception of Pyrrho’s philosophy, as Timon saw it; but the link with a Pyrrhonist outlook is, at a general level, not hard to see.
 In the same fragment Xenophanes is also pictured as regretting his failure to engage in skeptosunê.
 It is tempting to read this as an early occurrence of the notion of skepticism familiar to us from the later Pyrrhonist (or Neo-Pyrrhonist) Sextus Empiricus.
 But there is no clear reason for doing so; the term may just mean ‘inquiry’ in the usual sense, and Xenophanes may simply be bemoaning his inadequate investigation of things.

 Zeno is not the only Eleatic thinker to receive favorable treatment in the Silloi.
 Timon calls Parmenides ‘high-minded’ and ‘not full of opinions,’ and says that he “elevated our thought-processes from the deception of appearance.”
 This clearly refers to Parmenides’ rejection of ordinary common-sense views of reality, and of the senses as an adequate guide to the nature of reality; and it is no doubt on the same grounds that Parmenides’ follower Melissus is described as “above many illusions and yielding to few.”
 This, of course, indicates that Melissus did go wrong in certain respects, but that is not surprising.
 As was suggested in the previous paragraph, Timon would have had little sympathy for the Eleatics’ positive doctrines; he regards them as valuable because they refuse to accept any simple-minded conception according to which things are as they seem.